-In response to the submission received from the NSW Environment, Energy and Science (EES) during public exhibition, the subject of this clause has been amended from "watercourses" to "waterways" to include other waterbodies such as creeks and natural wetland, as well as inclusion of additional considerations of local native riparian vegetation and Aboriginal cultural heritage values of waterways.
+In response to the submission received from the NSW Environment, Energy and Science (EES) during public exhibition, the subject of this clause has been amended from "watercourses" to "waterways" to allow for the inclusion of other waterbodies such as creeks and natural wetlands.
+Additional considerations of local riparian vegetation and Aboriginal cultural heritage values have also been inserted into the clause.